Enforcing Amazon EKS Security Best Practices Using Kyverno

 Conclusion

-In this blog post, we have demonstrated how policies can be utilized to codify AWS security best practices.
+In this blog post, we have demonstrated how policies can be utilized to codify Amazon EKS security best practices.
 However, the policies we implemented are only the starting point.
 At Nirmata, we continually revise our policy list to relieve you of the burden of imposing guardrails and enable you to concentrate on your business applications.

 We also witnessed the capabilities of the Nirmata Policy Manager, which offers a comprehensive view of all the Kubernetes security and governance activities for your cluster fleet through a single pane of glass.
 Furthermore, NPM is set to introduce several exciting features that will further streamline your workflows and enhance cluster governance and visibility.